-Afterwards, Grandfather, tells his wife their daughter and granddaughter need the space for an intimate talk.
+Afterwards, Grandfather tells his wife that their daughter and granddaughter need space for an intimate talk.

 Grandfather convincing his daughter to get a more updated hairdo and wardrobe.
-Meta on part it shows Margaret going from a beautiful yet stodgy Boston Debutante stuck in The Fifties awaiting a quiet middle-age to The '60s as a sassy, mature mom getting her man back; on the other part, he makes it known how into the plan his granddaughters are devising.
+Half of this is meta, as it shows Margaret going from a beautiful yet stodgy Boston Debutante stuck in The '50s awaiting a quiet middle age to The '60s as a sassy, mature mom getting her man back; for the other half, he makes it known that he's thoroughly into the plan his granddaughters are devising.

-Sharon and Susan pranking Vicky shows three things: how the girls came together and worked as a team along with showing how much savvier twin tweenage girls are than a grown woman.
+Sharon and Susan pranking Vicky shows how the girls came together and worked as a team, as well as how much savvier these young twin girls are than her.

 The Lindsay Lohan version